HL7/carin-bb/fsh/ig-data/input/pagecontent/index.md

+<h3>Disclaimer</h3>
+This build has NOT been approved by HL7 and should NOT be widely distributed.
+It's a draft build the CARIN for Blue Button technology team is using to update BEFORE the changes have been approved by HL7 and made to the CI build.
+It's meant to be a directional resource only for payers who are currently implementing.

 <h3>Introduction</h3>

 This implementation guide describes the CARIN for Blue Button&reg; <sup>[<a name="id1" href="#ftn.id1">*</a>]</sup> Framework and Common Payer Consumer Data Set (CPCDS), providing a set of resources that payers can display to consumers via a FHIR API.